pgryko/document-anonymizer/README.md

 - **🔒 Privacy-First**: Self-hosted solution for sensitive documents
 - **🚀 Cloud Training**: Scalable training on Modal.com with A100 GPUs
 - **📊 Experiment Tracking**: Comprehensive logging with Weights & Biases
-- **🎯 Production Ready**: Corrected hyperparameters and robust training
+- **🎯 Production Ready**: Corrected hyperparameters and robust training and inference
 - **🔧 Flexible**: Support for both local development and cloud deployment